ERNI-Academy/starterkit-mobile-application-flutter/docs/Project-Setup.md

 :exclamation: **<span style="color: red">IMPORTANT</span>**

-- Be sure to open the project using the `starterkit_app` in VSCode, and not the root directory of the repository.
+- Be sure to open the Flutter project (i.e. `starterkit_app`) in VSCode, and not the root directory of the repository.
 This is because the `.vscode` folder is configured with additional settings such as launch configurations, code snippets, and project-scoped settings.
-- The same goes when running `fvm flutter <command>`, be sure to run it in the `starterkit_app` directory.
+- The same goes when running `fvm flutter <command>`, be sure to run it in the Flutter project directory.